learn-co-curriculum/dsc-ordering-and-limiting/README.md

 ## Introduction

-In this lesson, you'll continue to see how to write SQL queries to retrieve and add specific data to SQL database tables.
+In this lesson, you'll continue to see how to write SQL queries for retrieving and adding specific data to SQL database tables.

 ## Objectives
 You will be able to: